gringer/presentation-notes/docs/2018-May-24-London-Calling.md

 * Current training set, issues with scaling / chunking of data
 * Still aren't learning all the context
-* We still trian on bacteria
+* We still train on bacteria
 * We don't learn in damage and modifications
 * There are some software limitations, and other issues.